ryasmi/rulr/src/sanitizationRules/sanitizeJsonFromString/readme.md

 This function uses `rulr.isJsonAsString` and can be used when you want to sanitize an input to be a string containing JSON as shown in the example below.
 This function is a higher order rule as it uses a sub-rule to validate input that is JSON.
 This function should only throw `rulr.InvalidJsonAsStringError`, `SyntaxError`, and errors from the sub-rule.

-Note: `sanitizeJsonAsString` is deprecated, please use `sanitizeJsonFromString` instead.

 ```ts
 import * as rulr from 'rulr'